 Tokenization and Central Bank Digital Currencies

 Central Bank Digital Currencies (CBDC) utilize tokens, or digital representations of value, and function in the digital realm the same as hard currencies.
 Tokenization and decentralization are critical to meet new demands for money and establish more direct, transparent and efficient payment systems.
 Tokenization has emerged as a format to represent goods, assets and rights.
 It offers new financial utility and attributes, promising greater flexibility and liquidity.
-CBDC or tokenized central bank money leverages the decentralized and secure advantages of blockchain Enabling peer-to-peer transactions, CBDC offer a more resilient payment infrastructure, reduce transaction costs, enhance information sharing capabilities and facilitate data reconciliation.
+CBDC or tokenized central bank money leverages the decentralized and secure advantages of blockchain.
+Enabling peer-to-peer transactions, CBDC offer a more resilient payment infrastructure, reduce transaction costs, enhance information sharing capabilities and facilitate data reconciliation.
 Blockchain enabled payment solutions have been rigorously tested by central banks across North America, Europe and Asia.
-Download the report to learn more about these developments.

 Just like the paper money in your wallet, CBDC is backed by the stability of central bank reserves and issued with the same trust attributes needed for CBDC to exist side by side—not replace—current forms of currency.
 Additional advantages include portability for use anywhere, anytime, and the ability to embed the rights and obligations of the bearer into smart contracts.
 CBDC expand access to money and promote financial inclusion, while also addressing critical security, scalability, and privacy concerns in payments.